1913–14 Milan FBCC season: Summary

+A Milan formation from the 1913-14 season.

 This season, the Italian Championship, due to the increase in the number of participating clubs, was organized into six groups, three in which teams from northern Italy participated, and three in which teams from the center-south of the Peninsula took part.
 Milan did not pass the Lombardy qualifying group due to their third place behind Inter and Juventus.
 The Turin team ended the group stage of the previous season in the last place, but instead of being relegated, they obtained the admission to the Lombardy group for the 1913–14 season, implicitly preventing Milan from qualifying to the final round on national level.

-Worthy of note is the extraordinary season of Louis Van Hege, who scored 21 goals in 17 games, being again the team's top scorer.
-The prologue of this season was marked by the move of Renzo De Vecchi to Genoa: this was considered the first sale of a footballer in the Italian championship.
+Louis Van Hege had a noteworthy season, with 21 goals in 17 games, once again making him the team's top scorer.
+The pre-season featured the move of Renzo De Vecchi to Genoa, the first sale of a footballer in the Italian championship.